 How Long Is The Teeth Whitening Process?

 Our Zoom! in-office teeth whitening takes about one hour.
 At-home whitening with our custom trays and professional-strength whitening gel involves wearing the trays for around 30 minutes daily for one to two weeks.

-There is no “Set” duration for how long your teeth will stay bright and white.
-If your teeth became stained by coffee and the like, they will likely become stained again.
+There is no “set” duration for how long your teeth will stay bright and white.
+If your teeth became stained by coffee or red wine, they will likely become stained again.
 But you don’t have to give up that glass of red wine — when you feel your teeth are becoming a little dingy again, simple come back in and we’ll whiten them again.
 Or, if you have the at-home trays, we’ll resupply your whitening gel.

 It can be hard to keep your teeth from staining over time, especially if coffee or red wine is your vice.
 However, home hygiene can make a difference.
 Using whitening toothpaste (ADA approved, of course), and brushing for two minutes twice daily is important.
 Plus, coming in for twice-yearly professional cleanings with the team at Cosmetic Dentistry Center is equally important to keeping your teeth at their whitest.

 Because teeth whitening agents penetrate the enamel of your teeth, your teeth can be a little sensitive to hot and cold foods and drinks for a brief period of time.
 However, that sensation typically passes within a day or two.
 If you have particularly sensitive teeth, be sure to tell us!
 We can desensitize your teeth with potassium nitrate or calcium phosphate before we perform the whitening.